Pump Head, Total Dynamic Head, Pressure/Head Conversion, Horsepower, and Efficiency Basics

 • Efficiency must be entered as a decimal in horsepower formulas, so 70% becomes 0.70.

-• Higher flow in a force main usually increases friction loss sharply, so the pump operating point changes when system demand changes.
+• Higher flow in a force main increases friction loss sharply, so the pump operating point shifts when system demand changes.

 Head Is Energy Per Unit Weight

-In pump questions, head is usually expressed in feet.
-It is not the physical length of the pipe.
-It is the energy the pump must add to move wastewater from the wet well to the discharge point while overcoming elevation, friction, and pressure conditions.
+In pump questions, head is expressed in feet, but it is not the physical length of pipe.
+It is the energy per pound of liquid that the pump must add to move wastewater from the wet well to the discharge point while overcoming elevation, friction, and any required discharge pressure.
+Operators think in head because pump curves are plotted as head versus flow.

 Components of Total Dynamic Head